 How To Make The Custard For Miodownik?

-- Pour one cup of milk into the pot.
+- Pour 2 cups of milk into the pot.

-- Add egg yolks, sugar, and whip it together until you will get a smooth, yellow color.
+- Add egg yolks and sugar to the pot.
+Whip it together until you will get a smooth yellow color.

 - Pour 1 cup of milk into the small bowl.

-- Add flour and potato starch.
+- Add flour and potato starch to the small bowl of milk.
 Mix until dissolved.

-- Place a pot on the stove, cook slowly, stirring all the time.
+- Place the pot on the stove, cook slowly, on medium-low, stirring all the time.

-- When it nearly boils, add milk with flour and you will get the consistency of pudding.
-Cool down.
+- When it nearly boils, add the milk-flour mixture.
+This should give the consistency of pudding.
+Allow to cool.
 Check out this post for more tips on how to make the pudding right.

-- Mix the cold pudding with butter until you get the consistency of the creamy custard.
+- Using a mixer or food processor, mix the cold pudding with butter until you get the consistency of the creamy custard.